 Coronavirus (COVID-19) Outbreak

-For guests who are concerned about their travel plans in light of the Coronavirus outbreak, we answer the mostly commonly asked questions below.
+For guests who are concerned about their travel plans in light of the Coronavirus outbreak, we answer the most commonly asked questions below:

-Is my holiday going to take place as planned?
+Is my ski holiday going to take place as planned?

 How will I know if my travel plans are going to be affected?